 Following Yang and Land (2013), we first present a visual description of the data to detect potential age or period effects and see if our assumptions on age and period effects might hold.
-Figure 2 shows the literacy rate across cohorts and surveys for women with four to six years of primary schooling in the eight largest countries in our dataset with at least four surveys, with the exception of India where only two surveys are available.14 If there were no age, period or survey effects, we would expect that literacy rates for women born the same year but interviewed at different dates would be on average the same and literacy rate trends estimated with different surveys would overlap.
+Figure 2 shows the literacy rate across cohorts and surveys for women with four to six years of primary schooling in the eight largest countries in our dataset with at least four surveys, with the exception of India where we opt to use only two of the extant survey rounds for reasons detailed in the appendix.14 If there were no age, period or survey effects, we would expect that literacy rates for women born the same year but interviewed at different dates would be on average the same and literacy rate trends estimated with different surveys would overlap.
 This tends to be the case in countries such as Indonesia, Nigeria or Egypt.
-In these three countries, it is unlikely that there are large period or age effects as women born the same year tend to have roughly the same literacy rate when they are interviewed at different dates.15 In the cases of Bangladesh, Tanzania or Kenya, there are relatively large differences between surveys but no obvious pattern of a decrease or increase in literacy across surveys, suggesting that differences might be due to survey effects.
+In these three countries, it is unlikely that there are large period or age effects as women born the same year tend to have roughly the same literacy rate when they are interviewed at different dates.15 In the cases of Bangladesh, Tanzania or Kenya, women in the same birth cohort show fairly large differences in literacy across survey rounds, but we see relatively few differences in literacy across birth cohorts in the same survey round, suggesting that differences might be due to survey effects.
 Finally, in the case of Ethiopia and India, there is a systematic pattern of women interviewed in more recent surveys showing lower rates of literacy, suggesting negative period or age effects.
-This seems particularly large in Ethiopia, where women born the same year lost about 30 percentage points of literacy between the 2000 and 2016 survey.
-The 10 percentage-point loss in India in 10 years is also relatively large but, as only two surveys are available, cannot be unambiguously attributed to either period or age effects.
-Based on additional data analysis (see Appendix A.5), however, we argue that the difference in literacy rates between the two surveys in India is mainly due to age effects.
-Overall, this descriptive analysis suggests that we should expect moderate age or period effects in most cases.
-Period effects seem to matter and could create spurious age or period effects, especially in cases with a low number of surveys.
+This seems particularly large in Ethiopia, where women born the same year lost about 30 percentage points of literacy between the

-14Data for India are also shown in the graph because Indian population makes up about one third of the total population of the countries in our sample and Indian trend can have a large impact on the global trend.
+14India alone accounts for about one third of the total population of the countries in our sample.

-15We cannot rule out the rather implausible case of large and opposite age and period effects cancelling each other.
+15Without additional assumptions, of course, we cannot rule out the possibility that large age and period effects of opposite sign cancel each other out.